PLAYLIST: February 2026

 Grandmas House – ‘Slaughterhouse

 Ebow, minor chords, harmonies – what’s not to love?
-This song, about pain, loss and obsessive devotion, grabbed me from the first listen with its creepiness and dark, blunt lyrics like “I’ll be the funeral home, I’ll be the family morgue”.
+This song, about pain, loss and obsessive devotion, grabbed me from the first listen with its creepiness and dark, blunt lyrics like “I’ll be the funeral home, I’d be the family morgue”.
 The striking video, featuring the band in suits covered in black paint around a dinner table, only heightens its impact.
 It’s an absolute earworm.
 (EP)

 THWACK! – ‘Three Angels’